Benefits

 - Your ability to work must be impaired for all types of work for which you are qualified.

-- You need treatment to improve your ability to work or help from NAV to retain or find work.
+- You need treatment to improve your ability to work or help from Nav to retain or find work.

 - As a rule, you must have been a member of the National Insurance Scheme for at least 5 years.